ESSPRI Request for Proposals – 2017

 3. Policy interventions that occur at somewhat earlier ages, which have a close theoretical link and a strong research basis tying the intervention to longer-run economic self-sufficiency, even if the research design does not permit evaluation of longer-run outcomes, but the evidence is rigorous.
 The type of project that best fits this criterion is an RCT intervention intended to increase the connection between education (and other interventions leading to skill accumulation) and good jobs that lead to economic self-sufficiency (like school-to-work, career and technical education, etc.).
 Again, even if long-run follow-up is beyond the funding period, building in the capacity for this follow-up would be an important advantage.
 Nonexperimental studies of these kinds of interventions are less likely to be funded, unless they present compelling new evidence on promising interventions about which there is less prior research.

-The research inventory that ESSPRI is developing may provide additional guidance for understanding ESSPRI’s research priorities.
+ESSPRI's research inventory may provide additional guidance for understanding ESSPRI’s research priorities.
 For example, it provides many examples of other policies that might be considered and questions that might be asked.

 Affiliates with strong research ideas that require higher levels of funding, or research ideas that may not fit as clearly into the priority areas outlined above yet hold out substantial promise on one or more dimensions (e.g., scalability, easier or more local implementation), should contact David Neumark to discuss working with ESSPRI and the Laura and John Arnold Foundation to secure additional funding.
 Decisions to provide additional support along these lines are likely to be made in part based on the fit with ESSPRI’s research agenda, but also on a commitment to participate in ESSPRI’s outreach and communications efforts to maximize the influence of the research on policy development, reform, and implementation.